 What they do

 Solid plasterers prepare interior and exterior walls and surfaces to apply coverings such as plaster, cement, acrylic mixtures or similar materials.
-These coverings may be fire, weather or sound resistant.
 They create and fix precast decorative surfaces such as cornices, ornamental ceiling roses and decorative mouldings around arches.
+They cover joins and nail holes with wet plaster and smooth them using wet brushes and sandpaper.
 Solid plasterers also need to read and interpret plans to meet specifications set by the builder or client.

 In Western Australia, solid plasterers work throughout the State on commercial and residential projects.

 Solid plasterers may work either indoors or outdoors and most of their work is done standing up.
 They may work alone or as part of a team and often travel to other job sites when work is completed.
 When on site they need to adhere to occupational health and safety standards to reduce the risk of injury.